Anchorsify/Anchorsify.github.io/_summons/Toad.md

 ###### 3. Attributes

-Vitality: 1000
+Vitality: 1200
 STR: 60
 RES: 50
 CHA: 60
 DEX: 50
 AGI: 50

-Accuracy: 20
+Accuracy: 24
-Dodge: +10
+Dodge: +14
-Damage Bonus: 3.0
+Damage Bonus: 5.0
 Movement: 2 yards per IC.

-Athletics: +10
+Athletics: +15
+Awareness: +15
-Awareness: +10
+Espionage: +10
-Resistance: +15
+Resistance: +20

 **Armor**
-The Guardian is heavily armored, having a DR of (Damage Bonus*10).
+The Guardian is heavily armored, having a DR of (Damage Bonus * 10).

 **Big Mouth**
 The Guardian has a large enough mouth that it can fit many small objects within it, keeping them protected from harm and outside influence.
 The object can only be removed by inflicting a called shot to the toad's mouth that does 500 or more damage in a single strike(it doesn't inflict a wound, just frees the object).
 The toad can hold about the same amount as a single sealing scroll in its mouth (or a Scroll Toad).

 **Shatei**
-The Guardian Toad works hard to keep up with its summoner, gaining a bonus of (Summoner's XP)/250 to accuracy, defenses, and skill rolls.
-In addition, the Guardian's damage bonus is increased by (Summoner's XP)/500.
-Finally, their Vitality is increased by (Summoner's XP / 500)*100.
+The Guardian Toad works hard to keep up with its summoner.
+Whenever you summon a Guardian Toad, subtract the minimum XP required to summon it (1000 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 4000.
+ + ( X/50 ) * 10 to Vitality
+ + ( X/200 ) to Accuracy, Defensive rolls, Skill rolls, and Genjutsu rolls
+ + ( X/50 ) * 0.1 to Damage Bonuses
+ + ( X/100 ) * 0.1 to Movement Speed

+In all cases, you round down.
+The bonus to skill rolls only applies to skills the summon has listed.

 ###### 4. Abilities
 **Standard Actions**
-Guardian Toads may use Dodge, Move, and Parry as described in the Combat chapter of the PHB without spending any of the summoner's AP.
+Guardian Toads may use the Dodge, Move, Parry, and Search actions as described in the Combat chapter of the PHB without spending any of the summoner's AP.

 **Defend** *(Speed 1 or 6, Interrupt, AP 1 or 6)*
 Guardians can block as a Speed 1 Interrupt by spending 1 AP.
 Alternately, they can use Take the Hit as a Speed 6 Interrupt with a cost of 6 AP; after taking the hit they are considered to be blocking if they succeed by at least 1 point.

 **Toad Strike** *(Speed 10, AP 4)*
-The toad leaps forward and delivers a powerful palm strike inflicting 10d10.extra(6) blunt damage.
+The toad leaps forward and delivers a powerful palm strike inflicting 12d10.extra(6) Blunt damage.
 This counts as a basic unarmed attack.

 **Tongue Lash** *(Speed 4, AP 8)*
 Once every 20 IC, the toad may lash out with its tongue; this has a range of 10 yards and +2 Accuracy.
-Used as an attack, this deals 5d20.extra(12) blunt damage.
+Used as an attack, this deals 6d20.extra(12) blunt damage.
 Alternately, it may be used to retrieve an object on the battlefield and hide it in their mouth.
 This can also be used to strike a weapon or object someone is holding, making a disarm check (with no penalty for large or small weapons).
 If successfully used as a disarm the toad may either toss the object aside (as per normal disarm rules) or immediately retrieve it and store it in its mouth.
 Tongue Lash cannot be used while the toad already has something stored in its mouth.

 ###### 5. Terms of Contract